 It’s easy to say and even harder to do, but don’t panic.

-The odds are in your favour because out of the more than 3000 reported snake bites a year, less than 500 will require antivenom and less than a handful would prove to be fatal, literally 1 or 2 a year at the most.
+The odds are in your favour to survive a snake bite because out of the more than 3000 reported snake bites a year, less than 500 will require antivenom and less than a handful would prove to be fatal, literally 1 or 2 a year at the most.

 After being bitten your instinct might be to wipe the venom off the skin, this is one of the worst things you can do as it is vital to retain as much of the venom as possible to help identify the species of snake and what treatment is required.

-Most importantly, every snake bite should be treated as a medical emergency, get to the nearest hospital or call an ambulance as soon as possible.
+Most importantly, every snake bite should be treated as a medical emergency, get to the nearest hospital or call an ambulance/evacuation as soon as possible.

 Like all animals, snakes are not to be feared; respected yes, but feared no.